-We have a serious commitment to risk management and assume everyone is willing to comply.
-Note: Covered medical expenses incurred for treatment of a pre-existing condition are limited to a maximum of \$50,000.
-"Pre-existing condition" means any injury or illness that was contracted or that manifested itself, or for which treatment or medication was prescribed, prior to the effective date of this insurance.
+For international volunteer trips, covered medical expenses incurred for treatment of a pre-existing condition are limited to a maximum of US\$50,000.
+"Pre-existing condition" means any injury or illness that was contracted or that manifested itself, or for which treatment or medication was prescribed, before the effective date of this insurance.